o-morikawa/Gaugefields.jl/README.md

 This package has following functionarities

 - SU(Nc) (Nc > 1) gauge fields in 2 or 4 dimensions with arbitrary actions.
-- NEW: Z(Nc) 2-form gauge fields in 4 dimensions, which are non-dynamical and given as 't Hooft flux.
+- **Z(Nc) 2-form gauge fields in 4 dimensions, which are non-dynamical and given as 't Hooft flux.**
 - U(1) gauge fields in 2 dimensions with arbitrary actions.
 - Configuration generation
     - Heatbath